Anadarko signs $556 million JV for Gulf project

 (Reuters) - Anadarko Petroleum Corp (APC.N) said it entered into a $556 million joint venture with an undisclosed party to develop its deepwater Gulf of Mexico Lucius oil and gas project.

-The unnamed buyer, who will get a 7.2 percent working interest in the field, will spend $556 million to fund Anadarko’s share of the project through first production.
+The unnamed buyer, who will get a 7.2 percent working interest in the field, will spend $556 million to fund the project through first production.
 Production is expected to start in the second half of 2014, Anadarko said.

-The agreement helps to minimize the Houston company’s financial risk and implies a $2.15 billion value for Anadarko’s share of the project, according to analysts at Baird Equity Research.

-Anadarko’s other partners in the project include Plains Exploration and Production Co PXP.N, Exxon Mobil Corp (XOM.N), Apache Corp (APA.N) and Eni SpA (ENI.MI).
+Anadarko’s other partners in the project include Plains Exploration and Production PXP.N, Exxon Mobil (XOM.N), Apache Corp (APA.N) and Eni (ENI.MI).

 The Lucius development is located about 230 miles offshore the Gulf of Mexico in 7,200 feet of water.